Azeko2xo/woodem/doc/sphinx2/source/tutorial/mesh.rst

 Parametric surfaces
 ====================

-`GNU Triangulated Surface library <http://gts.sourceforce.net>`__ is a library for constructing and manipulating triangulated surfaces.
+`GNU Triangulated Surface library <http://gts.sourceforge.net>`__ is a library for constructing and manipulating triangulated surfaces.
 There are a few convenience functions in Woo for converting lists of points into a GTS surface, which can be again converted to list of facets easily, and added to the simulation.

-For example, let's create V-shaped conveyor bed with flad bottom.
+For example, let's create V-shaped conveyor bed with flat bottom.
 Let's work in local coordinates first, so that :math:`x`-axis is the conveyor axis, :math:`y` is horizontal and :math:`z` is vertical.
 The dimensions of the bed will be:

 * ``botWd``, flat bottom width
 * ``sideWd``, elevated side width